cep503/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

+# CodeBook Description
-# Contains information describes the variables, the data, and any transformations or work performed to clean up the data for the course project.
+Contains information describes the variables, the data, and any transformations or work performed to clean up the data for the course project.

 #Original Data